glutanimate/pdf-glossary/README.md

 ## PDF Glossary Export Add-on for Anki

-This is an add-on for the spaced-repetition flashcard app [Anki](https://apps.ankiweb.net/) that allows you export your decks as compact HTML and PDF glossaries.
+This is an add-on for the spaced-repetition flashcard app [Anki](https://apps.ankiweb.net/) that allows you to export your decks as compact glossaries.

 ### Table of Contents